salemwhd/SAVE-CONTENT/README.md

 ## Technologies Used

 - **Flutter**: Used for developing the mobile application for both Android and iOS.
-- **Firebase**: Utilized for backend services including authentication, real-time database, and cloud storage.
+- **Firebase**: Utilized for backend services including authentication, firestore database, and cloud storage.
 - **Dart**: The programming language used in Flutter development.

 ## Installation